Coursedog

 Additional Note

-If a proposal creates an impact for a department the user is associated with but the user does not need to vote on it, they will see the proposal listed under “assigned to me" in the requests dashboard with a “Creates Impact” tag.
+• If a proposal creates an impact for a department the user is associated with but the user does not need to vote on it, they will see the proposal listed under “assigned to me" in the Proposals Dashboard with a “Creates Impact” tag.

 Logic Jumps in Curriculum Workflows